 1.1.1 - Institution has the mechanism for well planned curriculum delivery and documentation.
-Explain in 500 words faculty to prepare for the next semester/academic year.
+Explain in 500 words

+The institution is affiliated to Goa University and the curriculum of the university is followed by the college for UG and PG programmes.
+At the end of each semester/ academic year, the course allocation for faculty members for the next semester and the workload is displayed.
+This gives adequate time to the faculty to prepare for the next semester/academic year.
 Each faculty member prepares a Teaching Plan giving details of topics to be covered, teaching methodology to be used, ICT tools used and the time frame for each topic at the beginning of the semester.
 At the end of the semester, faculty members submit the execution of the teaching plan which gives details of the completed syllabus.
 Intra Semester Assessment (ISA) dates are announced at the beginning of the semester.
 ISA includes class tests, presentations, viva - voce and assignments.
-The final year students for whom Project work is a compulsory course are given an orientation by the faculty-in-charge.
+The final year students for whom Project work is a compulsory course are given an orientation by the faculty - in - charge.
 In order to make the curriculum delivery more effective and innovative, persons from industry are invited as resource persons for seminars and workshops as well as for guest lectures.
-At the beginning of the academic year, the Principal addresses the First Year students and briefs them about the system of evaluation and attendance requirement.
-An orientation by the Librarian, Director of Physical Education, NSS Programme Officer/s and NCC Officer is also conducted for the First Year students.
-The semester-wise time-table is communicated to all students by displaying it on the college notice board
+Faculty have prepared e-content and have uploaded the same on social sites such as YouTube, Whatsapp etc. At the beginning of the academic year, the Principal addresses the First year students and briefs them about the system of evaluation and attendance requirement.
+An orientation by the Librarian, Director of Physical Education, NSS Programme Officer/s and NCC Officer is also conducted for the first year students.